jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 #.
 Click the “Next” button to return to the final stage of the EFA analysis.

 #.
-In the Controls box, you can set the method, the number of iterations, and the
+In the Rotation Controls box, you can set the method, the number of iterations, and the
     convergence threshold.
 As you can see in the Status window, the rotation was successful for this data.
 If it was not, you could try changing methods or adjusting the number of iterations or threshold.